mapilary/mapilary-web/README.md

     docker run --rm -v $(pwd):/src -t mapilary/web

 Website will be cloned and generated into `dist` directory of current folder ➔ $(pwd).
-You can also run above command to rebuild website on updates.
+You can also run above command to rebuild website on git updates.

-**Warning**: All content of `dist` folder will be removed as part of docker run build.

 ## Build in local environment